 What is a progressive winery dinner?
 It's three (or more) courses of gourmet food and wine pairing at three different winery venues.
 Taste three of the finest wineries in Queenstown and Arrowtown with Alpine Wine Tours(opens in new window).
 Starting with an entree at Amisfield Bistro, enjoy your main at Aosta and dessert at Eichardt's.
 Or, explore the Hawke's Bay with Twighlight Odyssey(opens in new window).
 This tour begins with a champagne sunset over Te Mata Peak, then it's on to Craggy Range Winery or Elephant Hill Winery for dinner.
 Followed by dessert and sweet wines at New Zealand's oldest wine estate, The Mission Estate.

 New Zealand's world-famous Mānuka honey has natural antibacterial properties.
 It’s used in a wide range of food and drinks, as well as in health products and skin care and is a favourite take-home souvenir.
 The Bay of Islands Honey Shop, and the Arataki Honey Visitor Centre are great places to learn about bees and honey and taste Mānuka honey, clover honey, pohutukawa honey and many more.
-Or, book a The Honey Shack Tour(opens in new window) at Huka Honey Hive to become a bee keeper for a day!
+Or, explore The Huka Honey Shack(opens in new window) and sample the many types of New Zealand honey!

 8.Try our world famous New Zealand seafood